On transverse $R$-covered minimal foliations: Introduction

 In this article we generalize this result for every pair of codimension one foliations in three manifolds satisfying the following assumptions: \begin{enumerate} \item the foliations are minimal (meaning that every leaf is dense in the ambient manifold), \item the foliations are what is called $\rrrr$-covered, that is, the lifts to the universal cover $\mt$ have leaf space homeomorphic to the real line, \item the foliations are Anosov foliations, and \item both foliations are uniformly equivalent to each other. \end{enumerate}

+Assumption $(1)$ actually follows from $(2)$ and $(3)$ but we single it out for its importance.
 Note that in Theorem \ref{thm.two} there is no need to assume that the foliations are Anosov since a result of Matsumoto \cite{Mat} implies that any minimal foliation in $T^1 S$ is homeomorphic to an Anosov foliation.
 The fact that the foliations are uniformly equivalent is not needed for Theorem \ref{thm.two} due to specific properties of Seifert manifolds (see Theorem \ref{thm.four} below).

 We obtain a result on more general manifolds:

 \begin{theorem} Let $\cF_i$ be $\rrrr$-covered, skew Anosov foliations in a closed 3-manifold $M$ which are transverse to each other.
 Suppose that the actions of $\pi_1(M)$ on the leaf spaces of $\cF_1$ and $\cF_2$ are conjugate to each other.
 Then either $\cF_1$ and $\cF_2$ both contain a Reeb surface of $\cG$; or the intersection foliation is homeomorphic to the flow foliation of an Anosov flow. \end{theorem}